Aliases for SLC16A7 Gene

 This gene is a member of the monocarboxylate transporter family.
 Members in this family transport metabolites, such as lactate, pyruvate, and ketone bodies.
 The protein encoded by this gene catalyzes the proton-linked transport of monocarboxylates and has the highest affinity for pyruvate.
 This protein has been reported to be more highly expressed in prostate and colorectal cancer specimens when compared to control specimens.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jul 2012]

 GeneCards Summary for SLC16A7 Gene

-SLC16A7 (Solute Carrier Family 16 (Monocarboxylate Transporter), Member 7) is a Protein Coding gene.
-Diseases associated with SLC16A7 include colorectal cancer.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include symporter activity and pyruvate secondary active transmembrane transporter activity.
-An important paralog of this gene is SLC16A11.
+SLC16A7 (Solute Carrier Family 16 Member 7) is a Protein Coding gene.
+Diseases associated with SLC16A7 include Colorectal Cancer.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include symporter activity and secondary active monocarboxylate transmembrane transporter activity.
+An important paralog of this gene is SLC16A1.